 Splits in Basic Beliefs

 Christians believe that the many sects of Christianity have perfectly viable interpretations of the Bible.
 The nuances between the different interpretations may guide them to uphold slightly different values throughout their lives, but ultimately, they are all on the same team.
 They feel that as long as you devote yourself to God and admit your sins, the slight differences in opinion will not keep anyone out of Heaven.
-However, the Catholic Church maintains that Jesus still speaks through the Pope, and the Roman Catholic church has the last word on all earthly affairs.
-While the current Pope has a more forgiving and liberal view compared to Popes in the past, the church must side with him as they believe that Jesus speaks directly through the Pope.
+However, the Catholic Church maintains that salvation is only through Jesus and His Church, seen or unseen.

 Interpretations of the Bible

 Catholics and Christians both believe the Bible to be the world of God.
 This book was purportedly written by apostles and scholars who wanted to share the word of God and provide a guideline for Christian living.
 Many Christians use the Bible as a book of lessons and allegories to help them learn how to be better people and how to live in the image of their creator.
 Catholics also believe in the teachings of the Bible.
 However, they adhere to a strict interpretation deriving from the Sacred Traditions, which are beliefs that have survived millennia of interpretations by the leaders of the Catholic Church.